isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

         }
     }

-Starting with 2.4.0, also ``config-set`` and ``config-get`` return the SHA-256 hash of the new or current configuration.
-This may be used to later determine if a configuration has changed or not.
+In Kea 2.4.0 and later, ``config-set`` and ``config-get`` also return the SHA-256 hash of the new or current configuration.
+This may be used to determine whether a configuration has changed.

 .. isccmd:: config-reload
 .. _command-config-reload: